Success of Your Dog Vs Performance Requirements

 Many handler’s try to smooth this lack of foundational understanding over with a Plan B or a stop gap measure.
 It happened this weekend with a super awesome disc dogger who was working with us during a B&B Day Pass.
 He was experiencing some problems with the juggle behavior (it’s an amazing juggle sequence – sheesh!) and was getting very frustrated.

-The Wait cue was polluted by using it as a band-aid for the problem of the dog not complying with the Drop or Give cue.
+The Wait cue was damaged by using it as a band-aid for the problem of a dog not complying with a Drop or Give cue.
 The whole operation was about muscling the behavior to hit competitive performance requirements.
-This leaves the dog and the team not really understanding the skill and leaves the skill looking shaky.
-To the experienced judges eye, the dog didn’t know the Drop cue, so the whole sequence suffers.
-In the eyes of an experienced trainer, the skill is likely to deteriorate and will not be sustained.
+This leaves the dog and the team not really understanding the skill and leaves the skill looking shaky and sets up a history of struggle and frustration.

 A Slippery Slope